ethanjperez/allennlp/README.md

 </tr>
 </table>

-TODO: Rename folders in eval/ to match paper
-TODO: Add code links for above

 ## Key arguments

 In the code, we refer to the Judge Model as "judge" and Evidence Agents as "debaters," following [Irving et al. 2018](https://arxiv.org/abs/1805.00899).